Xinglab/rPGA/README.md

 rPGA discover parameters:

      -c CHROM        Chromosome to analyze (required)
-                     Note: should be in the form -c 1 to analyze chromosome 1
+                     Note: can be in the form -c 1 or -c chr1 to analyze chrom 1
      -b              flag to write allele specific bam files --conflict      flag to write bam file containing conflicting reads --rnaedit       flag to disregard rna editing sites when assigning reads